woodchen-ink/Zero/.github/CONTRIBUTING.md

 - Use async/await for asynchronous operations
 - Properly handle errors and edge cases
 - Use proper TypeScript types and interfaces
+- Do not use the `any` type.
+We will enforce strict `"no-explicit-any"` in the future
+- Ensure all code passes type checking, as builds will check for types in the future

 ### React Guidelines